robojones/z1/README.md

 sudo npm install z1 -g
 ```

-You can verify the installation by starting the example app (see: [example guide](https://github.com/robojones/z1/blob/master/example/start-example.md)).

 __Note:__ You might want to add `z1 resurrect` to your startup applications.
 If you do so, the z1 daemon will start automatically after you reboot your system.
 It will also start all the apps that were running before.

 ### Prepare package.json